-There is a lot to say on Zdenek Zeman.
-The manager who never changed his 4-3-3 formation no matter what (he did once with Lazio though), the man from the Czech Republic, the man who felt betrayed by Lazio so he betrayed them by going to Roma, the man behind the Foggia miracle but also the one who launched Ciro Immobile, Alessandro Nesta, Beppe Signori and Pavel Nedved, among many.
+There is a lot to say about Zdenek Zeman.
+The manager who never changed his 4-3-3 formation no matter what (he did once with Lazio though), the man from the Czech Republic, the man who felt betrayed by Lazio so he betrayed them himself by going to Roma, the man behind the Foggia miracle but also the one who launched Ciro Immobile, Alessandro Nesta, Beppe Signori and Pavel Nedved and many others.

-His second stint at Foggia started in 1989-90 and there he created what the Italian media called Zemanlandia (Zeman land) , launching players like Francesco Baiano, Roberto Rambaudi and Beppe Signori.
+His second stint at Foggia started in 1989-90 and there he created what the Italian media called Zemanlandia (Zeman land), launching players like Francesco Baiano, Roberto Rambaudi and Beppe Signori.
 He chose players that could thrive in his 4-3-3 formation.
 They did not necessarily need to have a footballing pedigree but it was important they could be functional to his tactical vision.
 Some of the players did not even think they had the characteristics that Zeman thought they had, but he was a keen observer and could see things others could not.
-Foggia got promoted in his second year and despite the club selling basically all of the players he nurtured, he kept Foggia in Serie A for three consecutive years.
+Foggia got promoted in his second year and despite the club selling basically all of the players he had nurtured, he managed to keep Foggia in Serie A for three consecutive years.

-In 1994, Lazio President Sergio Cragnotti, wanting Lazio to be more exciting and have a change in mentality, decided that Zeman was the key and he became Lazio’s manager.
-One thing however is training a bunch of players that were not that famous and another is telling experienced pros that how they trained in pre-season all these years was completely wrong.
+In 1994, Lazio President Sergio Cragnotti, wanting Lazio to be more exciting and to have a change in mentality, decided that Zeman was the key and he became Lazio’s manager.
+One thing however is training a bunch of players who were not that famous and another is telling experienced pros that how they had trained for years in pre-season was completely wrong.
 Zeman was bound to have problems in trying to change Lazio’s mentality.
 The signing of Rambaudi and José Chamot plus the presence of Signori, all of them his former players, should have helped matters.

 The pre-season training was much tougher than usual.
 The classic “washout” diet when the players had to eat only potatoes and vegetables in the first few days of training or the running up and down the steps of the stadium.
 No ball in the first days of training either.